mattecenz/ES_PROJECT_FreeRTOS_SMP_RP2040/README.md

 **NB:** the flag `-DPICO_BOARD=arduino_nano_rp2040_connect` tells the sdk for which board the project needs to be compiled.

-**NB:** I needed to slightly change the cmake found on the repository, as it seems that the version I downloaded had some warnings which were not suppressed.

-And in the `build/OnEitherCore` we should see the **.uf2** files which can be deployed in the board.
+And in the `build/TestSemaphores` we should see the **.uf2** files which can be deployed in the board.

-**NB:** if the test with the wifi module has to be compiled, the correct pico board is `-DPICO_BOARD=pico_w`.

 ## HOWTO NAVIGATE THE DIRECTORIES